xdslproject/xdsl/tests/filecheck/dialects/csl/csl-stencil.md

 # Strategy

-The `dmp.swap` ops describe the data movement required, but unfortunately cannot be translated directly, as the router has very limited configurations.
-The currently chosen communication strategy enables one-shot distribution of data across a fixed stencil star shape.
-In other words, this implies a commitment to always communicate in a fixed stencil pattern, using router-managed forwarding of data in the router, thus removing the need to manage data forwarding in software.
-This might in some cases lead to redundant transfers - however, as stencil on cs-2 are reported to be compute-bound, the impact of some limited overhead may go unnoticed.
+The `dmp.swap` ops describe the data movement required, expressing a point-to-point send and receive exchange between us and a specified neighbour.
+Unfortunately, this cannot be translated directly on CS-2, as the router has limited configurations.
+The currently chosen communication strategy enables one-shot distribution of data across a fixed stencil shape.
+This might occasionally lead to redundant transfers in cases where specific data points are not needed for the computation - however, as such stencils on cs-2 are reported to be compute-bound, this may have limited impact.

 We propose `csl_stencil.prefetch` as an op that communicates a given buffer across the stencil shape, as a pure data transfer op without performing any compute.